juanjoDiaz/serverless-middleware/README.md

 As with standard promises, catch handlers are only executed when there are exceptions.
 The resulting lambda will return the result returned by the last middleware handler executed.

-The `event` and `context` objects are passed from handler to handler so you can attach new properties to be accessed by subsequents handlers.
+The `event` and `context` objects are passed from handler to handler so you can attach new properties to be accessed by subsequent handlers.
 `context` always contains the result of the previous handler in the `prev` property.
 The user can also stop at any point in the chain by calling the `end` method in the `context` argument.
 After `context.end()` is called, no more handlers will be executed.